amueller69/Law-School-Notes/Bar-Review/Evidence.md

     * usually need to consider the extent to which they mitigate the risks of untruthfulness/unreliability
       * This is common denominator among recognized exceptions in 803/804 (e.g., someone unlikely to lie in dying last words or to doctor when trying to get treated/diagnosed; records are more reliable where they regularly generated as part of standard procedures)

+### Constitutional Limitations on Hearsay Exceptions

+* Even if out-of-court statement falls in one of the exceptions listed above, it may nonetheless be excluded on grounds that permitting it to be used against defendant in criminal case would violate 6th amendment rights
+  * Where out-of-court statement is offered against defendant in **criminal trial** to prove truth of the matter asserted, any recognized exception to the hearsay rule applies only if:
+    * Declarant is unavailable at trial (even for 803 exceptions)
+    * The defendant must have had a prior opportunity to cross-examine the declarant
+    * out-of-court statement is **testimonial**
+      * Testimonial statement = statement that declarant could anticipate being offered at trial in aid of prosecution (i.e., resembling the type of statement that would be offered as testimony at trial)
+        * This is one that tends to identify the wrongdoer, the commission of the act, and other surrounding circumstances that is made following the crime (e.g., statement made to police by onlooker, but NOT usually 911 calls)

 ---

 ## Privilege